lando/drupal/docs/drupal-multisite.md

 To run Drupal multisite you need to do several things:

 1. Your `.lando.yml` will need proxies for each multisite in the appserver array
-2. The `settings.local.php` file within your subsite directory (ex: `docroot/sites/site1/`) needs settings to connect to the appropriate Lando-hosted database.
+2. The `local.settings.php` file within your subsite directory (ex: `docroot/sites/site1/`) needs settings to connect to the appropriate Lando-hosted database.
 3. You need Drush aliases pointing to your local.
 If you use Drupal console, you'll need to specify your uri (ex: `drupal --uri=http://site1.lndo.site cr all`).

 ## 1. Configure .lando.yml